Part II Understand It The Theory Behind Reliability

 Actionable: What you can do this week

-1. Measure drift on the change surface: Run the same Mission Object 10 times and count unique diffs.
+1. Measure drift on the change surface: Run the same task request 10 times and count unique diffs.
 Record how often you hit FAIL and how many iterations it took to reach PASS.

 2. Pick one invariant and enforce it: Choose one deterministic rule (exact signature surface, allowed edit region, required headings) and add a Validator that fails fast when the output drifts.